hantrungkien/Gapo-Dashboard-Demo/README.md

 * Using [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) to [load News Feeds](https://github.com/hantrungkien/Gapo-Dashboard-Demo/blob/master/dashboard-data/src/main/java/com/kienht/gapo/dashboard/data/repository/DashboardRepositoryImpl.kt).
 Each time data is successfully loaded from the remote then it will be saved in [local cache](https://github.com/hantrungkien/Gapo-Dashboard-Demo/blob/master/dashboard-data/src/main/java/com/kienht/gapo/dashboard/data/repository/source/cache/DashboardCacheImpl.kt).
 It is limited to 1 hour.

+## NOT IMPLEMENTED YET

+* Detailed implementations in the DiffUtil.Callback classes.
+* Deep dive into ExoPlayer in RecyclerView.
+* Deep dive into Glide optimization.
+* Dealing click on news feeds items.
+* Caching by SQL or NoSQL.
+Currently using SharedPref.
+* Organize color code and string resource.

 ### LICENCE

     Copyright 2020 Kien Han Trung